fenar/ocp-aws-ovnipsec/README.md

 # ocp-aws-ovnipsec
 OCP cluster creation on AWS with OVN Ipsec <br>

-If you haven't setup openshift commandline tools yet, please do so:
+If you haven't setup openshift commandline tools yet, please do with sudo :
 ```
-./00-prereq.sh
+sudo ./00-prereq.sh
 ```

 Cluster create: